-Net Send Dialog Target This is the Windows user name of the intended recipient, a NETBIOS machine name or even an IP address (in the form of 10.1.1.1) Message to Send This is the message that is sent to the intended target.
+Net Send Dialog Target This is the Windows user name of the intended recipient, a NETBIOS machine name or even an IP address (in the form of 10.1.1.1).
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
+Message to Send This is the message that is sent to the intended target.
 Please note that the message content of the Message to send field can now be configured.
 Event properties are described in the property replacer section.

-6.5.16 Set Status This dialog controls the set status options.
+6.5.17 Set Status This dialog controls the set status options.